Baylor University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Baylor, approximately 47% of students took out student loans averaging $11,254 a year.
 That adds up to $45,016 over four years for those students.

 The student loan default rate at Baylor is 3.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Baylor Graduates Make?students who graduate from Baylor with a bachelor's degree go on to jobs where they make an average salary of $51,600 in their early years.
-That's great news for Baylor students since it is 30% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Baylor Graduates Make?bachelor's degree recipients from Baylor make around $51,600 per year during the early years of their employment.
+This is good news for future Baylor graduates since it is 30% more than the average college graduate's salary of $39,802 per year.

 Location of Baylor University

 Baylor University Majorsstudents from 89 majors graduated from Baylor University.
 Of these students, 3,798 received undergraduate degrees and 1,164 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Business Administration & Management||159||$48,700|

 |Communication & Media Studies||139||$33,900|

 |Health/Medical Prep Programs||137||$26,000|